sderose/zsh_argparse/README.md

 ==Argument definition storage==

-You add arguments with `zerg_add`, which as mentioned is very like Python's `parser.add_argument()`.
+You add arguments to a parser with `zerg_add`, which is very like Python's `parser.add_argument()`.

 There are many more options for built-in types (see [zerg_types.md] for